-Each service at Zion Lutheran Church (normally the first of our two services) is streamed LIVE on our YouTube channel.
-This includes Sunday’s, Wednesday’s, Lenten, Advent and special services.
+Each service at Zion Lutheran Church (normally the first of our two Sunday services) is streamed LIVE on our YouTube channel.
+These streams are for Sunday’s, Wednesday’s, Lenten, Advent, and special services.
 The entire service is streamed from beginning-to-end.
 Weddings and Funerals can also be streamed, if requested in advance.

 This audio-only file includes all the readings from scripture, along with the sermon — and when available, the announcements, adult choir, men’s choir, and/or bell choir.
 Also posted along with the audio file is the text for all the scripture readings, and a link to the current bulletin, and our YouTube channel if you prefer to watch the LIVE Stream.